-Although RTEMS supports 256 interrupt levels, the PA-RISC architecture only supports two.
-RTEMS interrupt level 0 indicates that interrupts are enabled and level 1 indicates that interrupts are disabled.
+Although RTEMS supports 256 interrupt levels, the MC68xxx family only supports eight.
+RTEMS interrupt levels 0 through 7 directly correspond to MC68xxx interrupt levels.
 All other RTEMS interrupt levels are undefined and their behavior is unpredictable.

-4.6 Disabling of Interrupts by RTEMS
+4.4 Disabling of Interrupts by RTEMS

 During the execution of directive calls, critical sections of code may be executed.
-When these sections are encountered, RTEMS disables external interrupts by setting the I bit in the PSW to 0 before the execution of this section and restores them to the previous level upon completion of the section.
-RTEMS has been optimized to insure that interrupts are disabled for less than XXX instructions when compiled with GNU CC at optimization level 4.
-The exact execution time will vary based on the based on the processor implementation, amount of cache, the number of wait states for primary memory, and processor speed present on the target board.
+When these sections are encountered, RTEMS disables interrupts to level seven (7) before the execution of this section and restores them to the previous level upon completion of the section.
+RTEMS has been optimized to insure that interrupts are disabled for less than TBD microseconds on a 20 Mhz MC68020 with zero wait states.
+These numbers will vary based the number of wait states and processor speed present on the target board.
+[NOTE: The maximum period with interrupts disabled is hand calculated.
+This calculation was last performed for Release 3.2.1.]

-Non-maskable interrupts (NMI) such as high-priority machine checks cannot be disabled, and ISRs which execute at this level MUST NEVER issue RTEMS system calls.
+Non-maskable interrupts (NMI) cannot be disabled, and ISRs which execute at this level MUST NEVER issue RTEMS system calls.
 If a directive is invoked, unpredictable results may occur due to the inability of RTEMS to protect its critical sections.
 However, ISRs that make no system calls may safely execute as non-maskable interrupts.